sjtu-mvasl-robotics/rsl_rl/README.md

 Re-implemented some components for better imitation learning.
 For details please refer to [GBC](https://github.com/sjtu-mvasl-robotics/GBC.git)

 **!!!
 Important !!!**:

+* **MAJOR UPDATE on 2025-10-08**:

+  The current version is `2.3.1.dev3`.

+From now on, the original amp trajectory calculation method is deprecated.
+The old version of `GBC` is also deprecated (you must update GBC too).
+And for better time efficiency, the old version `MMTransformer` is now only used for massive motion imitation.
+For regular IL tasks with AMP or with larger number of envs, please use `MMGPT` instead (this version is much faster and more memory efficient).

+This code is a pre release.
+For technological details, please refer to our yet-to-be-published paper at CORL 2026.

+Now we also support RL training with multiple modalities (we have kept room for vision, text, and other input that you can think of).
+However, adding new modalities will not be released in the main branch.
+For simple versions, please refer to the `experimental` branch.
+For more complex versions, please contact me directly at [yifei](mailto:yao.yifei.ro@gmail.com).

+As I am graduating from SJTU soon, this repo might not be maintained for long.
+Please use it with caution.
+And with the graduation comming soon, I won't syncheronize this repo with the original `rsl_rl` repo anymore (maybe I will do it after I find a PhD position).

 ~~This version (`2.x.x-devx`) is not compatible with `legged_gym` since the interface (original interface) has been severely modified by ETHZ and NVIDIA.
 To install the version for `legged_gym`, please use the `1.0.2` branch~~.